trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>Explain all the fields in the <code>/etc/passwd</code> file.</b></summary><br>

-- **Username**: First field is the username that contains the username which is 1 to 32 length characters
+- **Username**: first field is the username that contains the username which is 1 to 32 length characters
-- **Password**: This field does not show the actual password as the password is encrypted.
-Here, x character shows that password is encrypted that is located in `/etc/shadow` file
+- **Password**: this field does not show the actual password as the password is encrypted.
+Here, `x` character shows that password is encrypted that is located in `/etc/shadow` file
-- **User ID (UID)**: All the users created in Linux is given a user ID whenever the user is created.
-UID 0 is fixed and reserved for the root user
+- **User ID (UID)**: all the users created in Linux is given a **user ID** whenever the user is created. **UID 0** is fixed and reserved for the root user
-- **Group ID (GID)**: This field specifies the name of the group to which the user belongs.
+- **Group ID (GID)**: this field specifies the name of the group to which the user belongs.
 The group information is also stored in a file `/etc/group`
-- **User ID Info**: Here you can add comments and you can add any extra information related to the users like full name, contact number, etc
+- **User ID Info**: Here you can add comments and you can add any extra information related to the users like full name, contact number and more
-- **Home directory**: This field provides the path where the user is directed after the login.
-For example, `/home/smith`
+- **Home directory**: this field provides the path where the user is directed after the login.
+For example: `/home/smith`
-- **Command/shell**: This field provides the path of a command/shell and denotes that user has access to this shell i.e. `/bin/bash`
+- **Command/shell**: this field provides the path of a command/shell and denotes that user has access to this shell e.g. `/bin/bash`

 Useful resources: